Former England great Jimmy Greaves dies aged 81

 For Tottenham, the charismatic Londoner, renowned for his cheeky wit, scored 266 goals in 379 appearances between 1961 and 1970.

+"You'd have to look at Messi, how he jinks in and out.
+Jimmy was like that," Chivers said.

+"He was a cheeky chappy, one that always put me into trouble, all pranks and jokes.
+But on the field he was deadly."

-The 37 league goals he bagged in the 1962/63 season has yet to be bettered by a Tottenham player in a single season.
+Greaves' 37 league goals in the 1962/63 season has yet to be bettered by a Tottenham player in a single season.

 "RIP Jimmy Greaves.
 A true legend and one of the great goalscorers.
-Thoughts are with his family and friends," tweeted England captain Harry Kane.

-Tottenham striker Kane is second behind Greaves on the club's all-time list of goalscorers with 223.
+Thoughts are with his family and friends," tweeted Tottenham striker Harry Kane, who is second behind Greaves on the club's record scorers list with 223 goals.

+Gary Lineker, another Tottenham and England great, said: "Quite possibly the greatest striker this country has ever produced.

+"A truly magnificent footballer who was at home both in the box and on the box.

+"A charismatic, knowledgeable, witty and warm man.
+A giant of the sport."

-Greaves began his career with Chelsea -- scoring on debut in 1957 against Spurs -- and his 41-goal haul in the First Division in 1960/61 still stands as Chelsea's record for a single season.
+Greaves began his career in 1957 with Chelsea -- his 41-goal haul in 1960/61 still stands as the club's record for a single season.

-"Everyone at Chelsea Football Club is deeply saddened to hear of the passing of the great Jimmy Greaves," tweeted Chelsea.

 Within a few months of arriving at White Hart Lane, Greaves won his first senior medal, scoring the opener in Tottenham's 3-1 win over Burnley in the FA Cup final.

-The following season, his brace in the European Cup Winners' Cup Final helped Tottenham to a 5-1 demolition of Atletico Madrid, making them the first British club to win a European trophy.
+The following season, his brace in the European Cup Winners' Cup Final helped Tottenham to a 5-1 demolition of Atletico Madrid.

 He also played in Tottenham's 1967 FA Cup final win against his old club Chelsea.